Language Learners Around the World Prove Kazakh a Global Language

 But perhaps the most-famous ambassador of Kazakh culture and language has been Dimash Kudaibergen, who burst on the world stage while competing in China’s 2017 The Singer competition.
 His performance captivated the world.

-Turek was one of those spellbound by Kudaibergen’s gift.
+Turek is one of those spellbound by Kudaibergen’s gift.
 Her initial exposure to Kazakh language only came after coming across YouTube videos of performances by Kudaibergen during the competition.
 So enthralled by his voice, she spent hours afterward Googling for more on Dimash Kudaibergen and searching YouTube videos of his performances.
 This led her down a rabbit hole, fueling her intrigue in the language.
 “I was enchanted. … My brain was swallowing it all,” she says.

 Turek soon found herself gravitating toward the harmonic structure of Kazakh as well.
 “The melody of the language was very pleasant to my ear,” she says.
 “I really wanted to learn more about it,” she adds.